rurickdev/KodemiaSession15JS/README.md

   * Introduction to `Loops`

 #### [Class 4 - 2019 / 08 / 02](../../tree/class/2019-08-02)
-  * Review of previus class
+  * Review of previous class
   * Loops `while(condition){...}` `do{...}while(condition)` and `for(counter; condition; count){...}`
   * `String` manipulation with `loops` and `if(condition){...}`
   * `String` methods

 #### [Class 5 - 2019 / 08 / 05](../../tree/class/2019-08-05)
-  * Review of previus class
+  * Review of previous class
   * Nested `Arrays`
   * `Array` manipulation with `loops`
   * Declaration and use of ES5 functions `function name (params) {...}`
   * Diferences of `return` and `non return` functions

 #### [Class 6 - 2019 / 08 / 06](../../tree/class/2019-08-06)
-  * Review of previus class
+  * Review of previous class
   * Anonimus functions `(params) {...}`
   * Declaration and of ES6 `Arrow Functions` `const name = (params) => {...}`
   * Definition and use of `callbacks`

 #### [Class 7 - 2019 / 08 / 07](../../tree/class/2019-08-07)
-  * Review of previus class
+  * Review of previous class
   * `Array` and `String` methos that use callbacks `map()` `reduce()` `filter()` `forEach()` `some()` `every()`
   * Introduction to `Objects`

 #### [Class 8 - 2019 / 08 / 08](../../tree/class/2019-08-08)
-  * Review of previus class
+  * Review of previous class
   * Characteristics of `Objects`
   * How to `abstract` real world elements to Objects
   * Creation of Objects `let nameObj = { properties }`